- Our Principal Reproductive Treatments

 In recent years, the prospect of being able to conceive one´s genetic child has increased considerably for men with male factor infertility.
 In situations, where patients had to use a sperm donor in the past, we will now almost always be able to use the partner´s sperm to fertilize the eggs, even if the male infertility is quite severe.

 In 1988, our patients were some of the first in the San Francisco Bay Area to have an option of Donor Egg In Vitro Fertilization treatment.
 Since that time, Donor Egg IVF has become a mainstream treatment for infertility.

 You should consider Donor Egg IVF treatment if you cannot or should not, for genetic reasons, conceive with your own eggs.
 With few exceptions, Donor Egg IVF will be needed if you (female partner) are 43 years or older.

 Donor Egg IVF is the most effective fertility treatment available.
 You should expect a 60% to 85% probability of a successful outcome at Bay IVF Center.

 Finding an egg donor is the first step in initiating the egg donor treatment.
 The donor can be a relative, a friend, or you may wish to use an egg donor agency.
 These agencies have pre-selected egg donors for you to choose from.
 Once you have chosen a donor, the subsequent treatment takes place at our Center.

-If you decide to delay starting your family, or if you have a medical condition that will require radiation or chemotherapy treatment, it is possible to create, vitrify (cryopreserve), and store your embryos for future use.
+If you decide to delay starting your family, or if you have a medical condition that will require radiation or chemotherapy treatment, it is possible to vitrify (cryopreserve) and store your eggs for future use.

-Your uterus and the vitrified (cryopreserved) embryos do not “grow old”, and your pregnancy probability remains the same regardless of how long your embryos have been stored.
+Your uterus and the cryopreserved eggs do not “grow old”, and your pregnancy probability remains the same regardless of how long your eggs have been stored.

 In Vitro fertilization